ISUgenomics/data_wrangling/bin_data/README.md

 # bin_data.py app (python)

 ## Overview
 The bin_data.py application is written in Python3 and employes the efficient libabries [pandas and numpy] for operating on complex data structure.
-The application aggregates observables [by summing or averaging numerical values] over the data slices.
+The application aggregates observables [by summing or averaging numerical values] over the data slices (rows grouped in a slice).
+The statistic is calculated separately for each column of numerical values while 'ranges-column' (with the default 'position' header) stores starting position in the slice or range of incremented values.

 The type of slices can be requested using `-t` option as:
 - **steps**, where the **size of the slice** is user-provided as the number of consequtive data rows